 This allows you to ignore short term changes in price and eliminates the need for you to try and "time the market".
 Over time, if the underlying cryptocurrency has increased in value, your average purchase price will be much less than the current market price.

-If you don’t fancy organising this yourself, you could use a recurring buy service through exchanges such as Coinbase, Crypto.com or Gemini.
+If you don't fancy setting this up this yourself, you could use a recurring buy service through exchanges such as Coinbase, Crypto.com or Gemini.
 Although keep in mind that the fees are usually a bit higher here than through purchasing on the spot market.
 Alternatively, you can use a round-up app such as Bamboo to make regular microinvestments.

 - Instant access to cryptocurrencies